alptug01/QA/README.md

 # README.md

-# QA Test Scenarios & Test Cases
+# Test Scenarios & Test Cases

 This file includes all test scenarios and detailed test cases prepared for the assessment